 In this context, Renault leads the way with a 46.2% market share in 2018, thanks notably to strong sales of the Renault Kangoo Z.E., of which 8,747 have been sold.
 Available with two or five seats, as well as in two different lengths, it provides the highest range of any electric van: 270 Km(3).
 Equipped with a 33 kWh battery, the Renault Kangoo Z.E. recharges fully in only 6 hours with a 7 kW Wallbox.

-The other models in the Renault PRO+ electric line are equally popular with companies which, depending on their needs, choose either the Twizy Cargo or the Renault ZOE business vehicle.
+The other models in the Renault PRO+ electric line are equally popular with companies which, depending on their needs, choose the Renault ZOE business vehicle.
 Food businesses in particular come to mind, as their home delivery needs require more compact vehicles.

 With the Renault Master Z.E, which offers more load capacity, Renault PRO+ offers the widest selection of electric utility vehicles on the market.